Word@Work, Let God's Word energise your working day!

 Matthew 12:46-50

-The Bible is clear that Jesus was not a solitary religious icon who represented God's love: He was raised and lived in a human family.
-His mother Mary, guardian father Joseph and His brothers and sisters all lived together (although by the time of Jesus' ministry Joseph is not mentioned, we presume he had died).
-Matthew 13:55-56 reports the people as criticising Jesus by saying, "Isn't this the carpenter's son?
+The Bible is clear that Jesus, the Son of God, was conceived by the Holy Spirit and then raised by human parents.
+His mother Mary, guardian father Joseph, and His half-brothers and half-sisters, all lived together (although by the time of Jesus' ministry Joseph is not mentioned, and we presume he had died).
+Matthew 13:55-56 reports the people as saying, "Isn't this the carpenter's son?
 Isn't his mother's name Mary, and aren't his brothers James, Joseph, Simon and Judas?
 Aren't all his sisters with us?
 Where then did this man get all these things?"

 They Came To Hear Jesus